square/connect-api-examples/connect-examples/v2/v2_deprecated/csharp_checkout/README.md

+﻿# Deprecated Example
+**This Sample Application has been deprecated and is no longer maintained.**
+The use of `CreateCheckout` is a deprecated pattern and we now suggest using the `CreatePaymentLink` [endpoint](https://developer.squareup.com/reference/square/checkout-api/create-payment-link).
+More information [here](https://developer.squareup.com/docs/checkout-api)

-﻿# Useful Links
+### Useful Links

 * [C# (.NET) SDK Page](https://developer.squareup.com/docs/sdks/dotnet)
 * [Checkout API Overview](https://developer.squareup.com/docs/checkout-api/what-it-does)
 * [Checkout in the API Reference](https://developer.squareup.com/reference/square/checkout-api)

-# Website Payment Processing Using the Square Checkout API: Csharp
+### Website Payment Processing Using the Square Checkout API: Csharp

 This is a simple example application that utilizes Square's Checkout API using ASP.NET Core Razor.
 This examples assumes you are familiar with C# development.